 \section{Introduction}

-Let $A$ be an abelian variety with CM (complex multiplication) defined over a number field $k \subset \mathbb{C}$ of dimension $n$.
-Shimura and Taniyama \cite{shimura} showed that then there exist algebraic Hecke characters $\chi_{1}, \cdots, \chi_{2n}$ over $k$ such that
+Let $A$ be an abelian variety of dimension $n$ with CM (complex multiplication) defined over a number field $k \subset \mathbb{C}$.
+Shimura and Taniyama \cite{shimura} showed that there exist algebraic Hecke characters $\chi_{1}, \cdots, \chi_{2n}$ over $k$ such that

-where $L(s, A)$ is the Hasse -Weil $L$-function of $A$ and $L(s, \chi_{i})$ are the Hecke $L$-functions of $\chi_{i}$.
-This statement is a consequence of the \textbf{modularity} of CM abelian varieties. \\$ $ Piatetski-Shapiro and Shafarevich \cite{ps} proved an analogy of (1.1) for \textbf{CM K3 surfaces} by using their Kuga-Satake constructions and Shimura-Taniyama's result. \\$ $ In some arithmetic problems like the calculation of Brauer groups, it is important to know the explicit description of the algebraic Hecke characters.
-The explicit descriptions of the base fields and Hecke characters associated to CM K3 surfaces have been achieved in the following cases : \begin{itemize}
+where $L(s, A)$ is the Hasse-Weil $L$-function of $A$ and $L(s, \chi_{i})$ are the Hecke $L$-functions of $\chi_{i}$.
+This statement is a consequence of \textbf{the main theorem of complex multiplication} for abelian varieties. \\$ $ Piatetski-Shapiro and Shafarevich \cite{ps} proved an analogue of (1.1) for \textbf{K3 surfaces with complex multiplication (CM K3 surfaces, in short)} using their Kuga-Satake constructions and Shimura-Taniyama's result. \\$ $ In some arithmetic problems, e.g., the calculation of Brauer groups, it is important to know the explicit description of the algebraic Hecke characters.
+The explicit descriptions of Hecke characters associated to CM K3 surfaces have been obtained in the following cases: \begin{itemize}

-\item{\textbf{K3 surfaces with non-symplectic group actions.} Livn\'e, Sch\"utt, and Yui \cite{yui} discussed the base fields and Hecke characters of K3 surfaces with non-symplectic group actions.
-In such a class, K3 surfaces with the minimal Picard rank are of CM type (Example \ref{k3ex} (2)).
-They proved their base fields are cyclotomic fields and their algebraic Hecke characters are \textbf{Jacobi sums}. } \item{\textbf{Fermat quartic $x_{0}^{4}+x_{1}^{4}+x_{2}^{4}+x_{3}^{4}=0$.} This is a special case of the above case.
-However, Gvirtz and Skorobogatov \cite{GS} showed explicitly the algebraic Hecke characters are coming from a \textbf{locally constant function} $\mathbb{A}^{\times}_{\mathbb{Q}(\sqrt{-1})} \to \mathbb{Q}(\sqrt{-1})^{\times}$.} \end{itemize} Note that K3 surfaces in these two cases do not have the Picard rank 8 or 14 as shown by \cite[Theorem 1 and 2]{yui}.
-But Taelman \cite{tae} proved the existence of CM K3 surfaces with the Picard ranks 8 or 14. \\$ $ The aim of this paper is to prove that the algebraic Hecke characters associated with \textbf{all} CM K3 surfaces are coming from locally constant functions (Theorem $\ref{main theorem}$).
-Hence we give new examples of the explicit descriptions of algebraic Hecke characters.